 - Plus other tools: varies

 Total: $2,500-5,000/month for basic business operations, fragmented across multiple tools.
+McKinsey research on workplace productivity confirms that tool fragmentation costs organizations 30-40% in employee efficiency losses.

 The Alternative Math